gwcbi/ResearchAnalyticsLabs/Labs/Lab4/Lab4.md

-# Lab 4: Bioinformatics
+# Problem Set 8: Bioinformatics

 ## Background

-In this lab, we will combine the bioinformatics training from this week with last week's genomic skills to identify and estimate the evolutionary history of sequence data associated with disease.
+In this problem set, we will combine the bioinformatics training from this week with last week's genomic skills to identify and estimate the evolutionary history of sequence data associated with disease.

 ### Mystery Sequence